 Advancing from a minimum wage job which you have had since school to a fulfilling business, ministry service or non-profit career can seem overwhelming.
 We have a working knowledge of most all career options representing business, government service, ministry service, non-profit and military.
 We can help you find the top ten occupational options which best match your interests, values and hard-wired skills.
 It all starts with a contact from you to tell us what you have been considering and what is important to you.
 It doesn’t matter if you have had any career related work experience.
 Our in-depth aptitude assessment and career advancement job search can get you to a fulfilling opportunity that fits your vision and goals.

-IDAK Job Search is based upon the client's individual needs and is facilitated through a one-on-one coaching and training experience.
-The client receives take-home learning exercises and audio instructional CDs which complement the weekly office sessions.
+Our IDAK Job Search is based upon your individual needs and is facilitated through a one-on-one coaching and training experience.
+You receive a Job Search Handbook with at home learning exercises and 14 audio instructional CDs which complement your weekly office/telephone sessions.
 Offered in four-week and eight-week instructional sessions.
 Our specialty is coaching for positions where a person has no experience by finding the hidden jobs which are filled before they are ever listed.read more

 Charles was terminated from a position in the accounting office of a large organization.
 He stated that as long as he had to look for a new job, he might as well find something that really fit his passion and talent.
 After completing his assessment testing we discovered that he wanted to pursue a start-up science based company which had a unique eco friendly product.
 His research identified several companies which led to a new venture which made water heaters with no moving parts.
 Although this was the ideal product, the company had failed to turn a profit in its first 3 years.
 There was no money to hire him.
 We coached him to explore further and found that the company’s strength was engineering, not accounting.
 Charles also discovered that the company’s product was selected as the “science discovery of the month” to be featured on the front cover of Popular Science magazine.
 Charles proposed an offer to assist the company to help balance their finances in exchange for a nominal contractual fee.
 If successful, his agreement allowed for a renewal, leading to full time employment.
 Within one year he became vice president of finance and was given a competitive salary.